ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 All of the below properties are optional (e.g., it is possible to specify `User Timeout Enabled` as true, but not specify an Advertised User Timeout value; in this case, the TCP default will be used).
+These properties reflect the API extension specified in Section 3 of {{?RFC5482}}.

 ### Advertised User Timeout